irfanahmad2000/LinuxAssignment/README.md

 irfan@irfan-HP-Laptop-15s-fq4xxx:~/MyFiles/Documents$

-In the "MyFiles" directory, use a single command to list all files that start with the letter "a" and have a ".txt" extension.
+(5)In the "MyFiles" directory, use a single command to list all files that start with the letter "a" and have a ".txt" extension.
 -----------------------------------------------------------------------------------------------------------------------------
 irfan@irfan-HP-Laptop-15s-fq4xxx:~/MyFiles/Documents$ cd ~/MyFiles/Documents/
 irfan@irfan-HP-Laptop-15s-fq4xxx:~/MyFiles/Documents$ ln document.txt hardlink.txt